zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Duration: 45 minutes

-The developers at Contoso, Ltd. have been working toward migrating their apps to the cloud, and they have provided you with a starter solution developed using ASP.NET Core 2.2.
+The developers at Contoso have been working toward migrating their apps to the cloud, and they have provided you with a starter solution developed using ASP.NET Core 2.2.
 As such, most of the pieces are already in place to deploy the apps to Azure, as well as configure them to communicate with the new app services.
 Since the required services have already been provisioned, what remains is to integrate Azure Key Vault into the API, apply application-level configuration settings, and then deploy the apps from the Visual Studio starter solution.
 In this task, you will apply application settings to the Web API using the Azure Portal.
 Once the application settings have been set, you will deploy the Web App and API App into Azure from Visual Studio.

 ### Task 1: Connect to the LabVM